Hassam loves researching and writing about all kinds of subjects, including how to create rubber at home!

 Rubber is a raw material used in the making of many common flexible items.
 It is pliable because of its unique chemical composition; it's considered an elastomer.
 An elastomer is characterized by the ability to regain its original shape after bearing and releasing a load.
 In nature, the hyper-elasticity of the tree helps it survive.

 Rubber has a wide range of industrial uses.
-It is used to make tyres and household products.
+It is used to make tires and household products.
 It is also used in textile manufacturing.

 There are two types of rubber:

 In this article, you will learn how to make natural rubber at home.
 Information about how natural and synthetic rubber differ can be found below the tutorial.

 Making natural rubber from latex is surprisingly easy.
 It can be made by simply mixing the sap from a rubber tree with juice from another plant.
 The following is a procedure for making natural rubber.

 To make rubber at home you need the following things:

 - Rubber tree sap, freshly taken from the tree

 - Juice from a Morning Glory plant